1QLabs/.github/.github/ISSUE_TEMPLATE/bug-report.md

 assignees: ''
 ---

-### Describe the bug:

-A clear and concise description of what the bug is.
+_Provide a concise description of the bug._

-### Steps to reproduce:
+### Steps to Reproduce:

-1. Go to '...'
+1. _First step to reproduce the bug._
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+2. _Second step._
+3. _Additional steps as necessary._

-### Expected behavior:
+### Expected Behavior:

-A clear and concise description of what you expected to happen.
+_Describe what you expect to happen under normal circumstances._

-### Screenshots:
+### Actual Behavior:

-If applicable, add screenshots to help explain your problem.
+_Describe what actually happens, including any error messages or unexpected results._

-### Environment:
+### Impact:

-- OS: [e.g. iOS, Windows]
-- Browser: [e.g. Chrome, Safari]
-- Version: [e.g. 22]
+_Briefly detail the impact of this bug, such as affected features or user experience._

-### Additional context:
+### Screenshots or Additional Information:

-Add any other context about the problem here.
+_Attach any relevant screenshots, logs, or details that could help in diagnosing the problem._